mit-ll/LL-DLEP/doc/doxygen/markdown/UserGuide.md

       configuration file.
 There is also some discussion of data item types in @ref using_cli.

-    - id (required), a non-negative integer.
+    - id (optional), a non-negative integer.
 This will go in the Data Item Type field of the data item.
 Only one data item can have a given id value across all modules; conflicts are detected.
+If omitted, this data item will only be used as a sub data item inside some other data item(s), and its id must be defined in a sub_data_item section of that other data item.
+See the description of sub_data_item below.
+A data item that is used as a sub data item can still have an id defined here, as long as the id doesn't conflict with another data item.
+In this case, the id can be omitted in the sub_data_item section, and the id defined here will be used.

     - metric (required), true/false.
 Is this data item considered a metric?
 Any data item marked as a metric will be announced